Rapid-Coder/rapidcoder.github.io/README.md

 # rapidcoder.github.io
-Website very simple one not for public use!
+Website not for public use!
+Pull Requests are not allowed!